Contact Your RAS Unit

 - A working group was formed to develop process maps and roles & responsibilities.
 Next step is to develop tools, checklists, and job aids.
 Once all the learning materials are available, training will be designed with guidance from the training manager.
 Because the roles & responsibilities cover the entire research administration supply chain, the associated documents and training will be managed by ORA.

-We are pleased to announce new team members to RAS from November to December.
+We are pleased to announce new team members, transfers and promotions within RAS from January-March.